We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 10. Tablecloths

-DIY Thanksgiving Decor on a Budget
+DIY Thanksgiving Decor Ideas on a Budget

 Sometimes, you can’t spend a lot on Thanksgiving decorations because your budget needs to go somewhere else.
-Even if money is tight, you can still find a way to level up your decorating skills with decorations you can make yourself.
+Even if money is tight, you can still find a way to level up your decorating skills with items you can make yourself.

 1. Door Wreath

-Many wreaths can be made using items you already own or materials you can easily find.
+Make wreaths using items you already own or materials you can easily find.
 You can find plenty of free or cheap wreath patterns online, and you can make them out of sustainable materials so you can use them year after year.
+The great thing about making wreaths yourself is learning new skills while making keepsakes that can withstand time.

 2. Pumpkin Vases